foxfriends/conartist/dev/README.md

 ## API testing tool

 For sending arbitrary API requests to the server.
+May not actually be of any use, since all meaningful data is in the GraphQL API.

 ## GraphiQL interface